 Appetizer Recipes Using Costco Meatballs

-If you are looking for a simple, crowd-pleasing appetizer, look no further.
+Look no further if you are looking for a simple, crowd-pleasing appetizer.
 Heat, place a toothpick in the top, and they are ready to go.
 You can serve a bowl of marinara sauce on the side for dipping or take the jar-cuterie approach and place them in individual bowls with the sauce on the bottom.

 Grape Jelly Meatballs